 Somewhat short charging cable, then again, this is meant to be a portable charger thus this is not a big issue.

-Unlike other power bank, XiaoMi Mobile powerbank comes with ‘Pass trhough Charging’ capability.
+Unlike other power banks, XiaoMi Mobile power bank comes with ‘Pass through Charging’ capability.
 This enables you to charge the powerbank and your smartphone all at the same time.
 Most power banks are not able to ‘dual charge’ both the powerbank and smartphone at the same time.

 The user manual is a tiny 4 pages long, only in English.
 Nobody reads these manuals, thumbs up for saving paper!